-Prior to the Initial Underwritten Offerings, the Company entered into indemnification agreements with its officers and directors indemnifying them against liability incurred by them in the course of their service to the Company.
-Pursuant to the 1996 Stock Incentive Plan, as of May 31, 1997, the Company had granted stock bonus awards to certain executive officers of the Company for an aggregate of 150,959 shares of Class A Common Stock.
+Prior to the Underwritten Offerings, the Company entered into indemnification agreements with its officers and directors indemnifying them against liability incurred by them in the course of their service to the Company.
+Pursuant to the 1996 Stock Incentive Plan, as of the date of this Prospectus, the Company had granted stock bonus awards to certain executive officers of the Company for an aggregate of 150,959 shares of Class A Common Stock, of which awards for 12,413 shares have lapsed in connection with the termination of the employee recipients.
 The shares of Class A Common Stock underlying each of these stock bonus awards will be issued to the recipient of the award at a rate of 25% per year commencing in November 1997, subject to certain restrictions.
 See "Management--1996 Stock Incentive Plan--Number of Shares."
 Prior to the Reorganization, NSI stockholders agreed to grant M. Truman Hunt an option, which became immediately exercisable upon consummation of the Reorganization, to purchase 267,500 shares of Class A Common Stock.
-As of May 31, 1997, Mr. Hunt had exercised a portion of this option and purchased 16,675 shares of Class A Common Stock, which he then sold in the Initial Underwritten Offerings.
+As of the date of this Prospectus, Mr. Hunt had exercised a portion of this option and purchased 16,675 shares of Class A Common Stock, which he then sold in the Underwritten Offerings.
 The Company has employment agreements with certain of its executive officers.
 See "Management--Employment Agreements."